Eun/RememberIME/README.md

 RememberIME
 ===========

-This [Xposed Framework](http://xposed.info) module allows you to store and restore the IME / Keyboard / Softinput setting per App.
+This [Xposed Framework](http://xposed.info) module allows you to store and restore the IME / Keyboard / Softinput setting per app / activity.
-This means it automaticly switches the IME to the last setting you used in the app.
+This means it automaticly switches the IME to the last setting you used in the app / activity.
 <pre>
 <img src="https://raw.githubusercontent.com/Eun/RememberIME/res/ex2.png" align="left" height="640" width="360" >
 </pre>